 If you’ve never gone through the process of purchasing a home, it can be quite overwhelming for a first time home buyer.
-It may not be as easy as one thinks or it may not be quite as hard.
+For some, it may not be as easy as one thinks, for others, it may not be quite as hard.
 What is certain, buying a home is probably the biggest purchase of your life.

 I have compiled a list of some tips that can be helpful as to what needs to be done first before looking at homes and then go through the process after you find your home.